19 Free or Cheap Ways To Stormproof Your Home

 15. Install a Cheap Flood Alert Sensor

 Flooding isn’t only caused by excess rain.
-You can experience flooding in your home due to a burst pipe or a clogged drain.
+You can also experience flooding in your home because of a burst pipe or a clogged drain.
 Flood sensors are cheap electronic devices that can be placed under sinks and boilers or in flood-prone areas of your basement.
 If water is detected, these sensors will alert you to an issue before the water can cause excessive damage.
 Flood alert sensors are relatively cheap and can prevent hundreds or thousands of dollars in damage.

 16. Prepare for Electrical Storms